The Software Selection Process (One-Month Timeline)

 Need Software Sooner than Later?
 Follow this Plan to Make the Right Call Quickly

-This software selection plan provides a compact and effective approach, based on the best practices we’ve witnessed helping thousands of software buyers over the years.
-The idea is to make an effective software choice without stopping the presses on your day job.
+This software selection process provides a compact and effective approach based on the best practices we’ve witnessed helping thousands of software buyers over the years.
+The idea is to help you choose the right software efficiently without stopping the presses on your day job.

 Week One